Friedrich Hopfner

-Friedrich Hopfner (28 October 1881 – 5 September 1949) was an Austrian geodesist, geophysicist and planetary scientist.
+Friedrich Hopfner (28 October 1881 in Trautenau – 5 September 1949 in Hintersteiner See) was an Austrian geodesist, geophysicist and planetary scientist.

 As an officer of the Austro-Hungarian Empire he began his scientific work at the Bureau of Meteorology.
-In 1921 he became Chief Astronomer at the new Geodetic Survey of Austria (Federal Office for Metrology and Survey or Bundesamt für Eich- und Vermessungswesen).
-From 1936 to 1942 and from 1945 to 1949 he was a professor at the Vienna University of Technology (TU Wien) and over the 1948-9 term he was the university's rector.
+In 1921, he became Chief Astronomer at the new Geodetic Survey of Austria (Federal Office for Metrology and Survey or Bundesamt für Eich- und Vermessungswesen).
+From 1936 to 1942 and from 1945 to 1949 he was a professor at the Vienna University of Technology (TU Wien) and over the 1948-49 term he was the university's rector.